-- Our current employment agreements with our named executive officers do not provide for any payments in connection with a change in control.
+- (1) Our current employment agreements with our named executive officers do not provide for any payments in connection with a change in control.
 Each officer would only have received the amount set forth in this column in connection with a change in control on December 31, 2023, if such officer was terminated by GEO without cause or the officer terminated his employment for good reason, in each case, in connection with the change in control.
 Currently, only the employment agreements with Dr. Zoley and Messrs.
 Evans and Calabrese contain a right of the officer to terminate employment for good reason. - (2) In the event of a termination for any reason of any named executive officer on December 31, 2023, such officer would also have been entitled to receive the amounts set forth in the column of this table titled "Payment Due Pursuant to Officer's Retirement Agreement or Arrangement Upon a Termination For Any Reason" pursuant to the officer's retirement agreement or arrangement. - (3) All amounts are calculated using each named executive officer's annual base salary on December 31, 2023. - (4) Although no named executive officer is eligible to receive a payment in connection with a termination for cause or a resignation pursuant to the officer's employment agreement, each officer is entitled to receive all accrued and unpaid amounts under the officer's employment agreement through the date of termination. - (5) The benefits for Dr. Zoley under the retirement agreement are fully vested and that officer would therefore have been entitled to receive the amounts set forth in this column if their employment with GEO had been terminated for any reason on December 31, 2023, whether by GEO or the officer, regardless of whether cause or good reason existed, and including in the event of a termination due to the retirement, death or disability of the officer.
-The retirement benefits of Messrs.
-Evans and Black under the Senior Officer Retirement Plan are fully vested and they would therefore have been entitled to receive the amounts set forth in this column if their employment with GEO had been terminated for any reason on December 31, 2023, whether by GEO or the officer, regardless of whether cause or good reason existed, and including in the event of a termination due to the retirement, death or disability of the officer.
+The retirement benefits of Mr. Black under the Senior Officer Retirement Plan are not vested as they have not attained the minimum ten years of service.
+The retirement benefits of Mr. Evans under the Senior Officer Retirement Plan are fully vested and he would therefore have been entitled to receive the amounts set forth in this column if his employment with GEO had been terminated for any reason on December 31, 2023, whether by GEO or the officer, regardless of whether cause or good reason existed, and including in the event of a termination due to the retirement, death or disability of the officer.
 Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements. - (6) Mr. Gordo departed as Chief Executive Officer and as a Board member from the Company on mutually agreeable terms and transitioned to the role of an advisor, effective December 31, 2023.
 Per the terms of the separation, there was no severance triggered.
 The amount disclosed in the table includes the annual cash incentive payment earned by Mr. Gordo for the fiscal year 2023 and 8,031 unvested shares of restricted stock which were not performance based and were valued at \$10.83, which was the closing price of our common stock on December 29, 2023. - (7) Includes 11,250 unvested shares of restricted stock which were not performance based and were valued at \$10.83 which was the closing price of our common stock on December 29, 2023.